 Meet Debby Haddock

 Debby Haddock has been with the Chamber since the summer of 2010.
-As Director of Sales her main responsibility is handling the advertising sales for the annual Chamber publication, as well as membership and sponsorship sales.
+As Sales Coordinator, her main responsibility is handling the advertising sales for the annual Chamber publication, as well as membership sales.

 Debby and her family embraced Gallatin with a passion and feel very much at home here.
 The people, the beauty, and the lifestyle of Gallatin certainly made it easy to fall in love with Tennessee!